chinapedia/wikipedia.abstract.en/Page/Christopher_Columbus.md

 Background

-Atlantic_Ocean,_Toscanelli,_1474.jpg's notions of the geography of the Atlantic Ocean (shown superimposed on a modern map), which directly influenced Columbus's plans.]]
+'s notions of the geography of the Atlantic Ocean (shown superimposed on a modern map), which directly influenced Columbus's plans.]]

 Under the Mongol Empire's hegemony over Asia (the _Pax Mongolica_, or _Mongol peace_), Europeans had long enjoyed a safe land passage, the Silk Road, to the Indies (then construed roughly as all of south and east Asia) and China, which were sources of valuable goods such as spices and silk.
 With the fall of Constantinople to the Ottoman Turks in 1453, the land route to Asia became much more difficult and dangerous.
 Portuguese navigators tried to find a sea way to Asia.